 All cabins feature 110v and 220v current and have an electrical socket to allow small appliances such as electric shavers, electric rollers and hair stylers to be used.
 All cabins have UK 3 pin sockets.
 For safety reasons, irons and water heating devices are not permitted to be used onboard.

 The embarkation procedures at UK ports normally commence four hours before the published sailing time.
+Provisional embarkation times will be displayed on My Ambassador Sailing 21 days prior to your departure date however, final embarkation times will be confirmed on your boarding pass, 72 hours before sailing.
 For final disembarkation, you should allow approximately 90 minutes from the scheduled arrival time before disembarkation will commence.
-The full embarkation procedures and timings will be confirmed with your cruise documentation, usually 72 hours before sailing.
+Allocated disembarkation times will be confirmed once onboard.

 EXTRAS NOT INCLUDED

 Please refer to our Booking Conditions, please see our website, for what is included in the fare.
 Unless otherwise stated, the following extras are not included: - travel insurance; travel joining costs to the port of embarkation (except for fly-cruises where specified); optional destination experiences; port parking; onboard spending of a personal nature i.e. drinks, gifts, shopping, laundry, communications etc; any visa & health certificate charges that may apply; and crew gratuities & services charges which will be automatically billed to your onboard account.

 All fares published in this brochure and on our website are cruise only per person and exclude the outward and/or return cost of flights and/or transfers to/from the port of embarkation or disembarkation unless otherwise stated.